 Managing Depression Among Residents

-This tells you the percent of patients who are exhibiting signs of depression.
-Increased levels of depression could reveal lower quality care.
+This indicates the percentage of residents who are demonstrating signs of depression.
+High rates of depression could be an indicator a lower level of care.

 Appropriate Vaccine Usage